zoontek/react-native-bootsplash/README.md

 $ yarn generate-bootsplash-assets
 ```

-This will update the bootsplash icons of your React Native project.

 This tool currently relies on the naming conventions that are used in the `/example` project, and will therefore create the following files:

 ```bash